BACHI: Boundary-Aware Symbolic Chord Recognition Through Masked Iterative Decoding on Pop and Classical Music: Method

 \subsection{Input and Output}

-For input, BACHI encodes symbolic musical scores as piano rolls $\mathbf{P} \in \{0,1\}^{T \times D}$, where $D=88$ is the dimensionality of pitch classes and the temporal resolution for $T$ is 12 frames per beat.
+For input, BACHI encodes symbolic musical scores as piano rolls $\mathbf{P} \in \{0,1\}^{T \times D}$, where $D=88$ is the dimensionality of pitch classes and the temporal resolution for $T$ is 12 frames per beat, keeping triplet and dotted 16th notes precise.
 We employ a patch embedding module to convert piano rolls into continuous latent tokens.
 Specifically, the patch embedding module contains a 1D-CNN layer with a kernel size 6 to map the pitch class channel $D$ to the hidden dimension of the transformer $d\_model=512$, and reduce the temporal dimension from $T$ to $T/6$.
 It is followed with a GLU activation layer to create a more normalized and compact representation.

 For output and groundtruth labels, we decompose each chord label into three elements: root, quality, and bass.
 Bass is referred to the bass note for chord inversion (e.g., C/G is a C major chord inversion with C root, major quality, and G bass).
 The label sequence is processed with the same temporal resolution as input ($T/6$).